pgailinas/dip-ai-image-detection/docs/04A_Extract_Gradient_Features.md

 Gradient-based descriptors form the first group of the 26-dimensional DIP feature vector used for classification.

+---

 ## Inputs

-- Training and test metadata:
+* Training and test metadata:

-  - `train_metadata.csv`
+  * `train_metadata.csv`
-  - `test_metadata.csv`
+  * `test_metadata.csv`

-- Preprocessed image files referenced by metadata
+* Preprocessed image files referenced by metadata

-- Project configuration file:
+* Project configuration file:

-  - `project_config.py`
+  * `project_config.py`

+---

 ## Outputs

-- Gradient feature CSV files:
+The following gradient feature datasets are generated:

-  - `train_gradient_features.csv`
+* `train_gradient_features.csv`
+  Gradient features for the training dataset.

-  - `test_gradient_features.csv`
+* `test_gradient_features.csv`
+  Gradient features for the test dataset.

-Each CSV contains:
+Each dataset includes:

-- `filename`
+* `filename`
-- `class_label`
+* `class_label`
-- `source_dataset`
+* `source_dataset`
-- `subset`
+* `subset`
-- Gradient-based feature columns
+* Gradient-based feature columns

+---

 ## Main Tasks

-- Load training and test metadata
+* Load training and test metadata
-- Read preprocessed images
+* Read preprocessed images
-- Compute gradient magnitude and orientation
+* Compute gradient magnitude and orientation
-- Extract statistical descriptors from gradient data
+* Extract statistical descriptors from gradient data
-- Construct feature tables
+* Construct feature tables
-- Save gradient feature CSV files
+* Save gradient feature CSV files

+---

-## Cell-by-Cell Description
+## Processing Workflow

-### Cell 0: Notebook Overview
-Provides a summary of gradient feature extraction, including purpose, inputs, and outputs.

-### Cell 1: Import Libraries and Configuration
-Loads required libraries (e.g., NumPy, OpenCV, Pandas) and imports shared configuration settings.

-### Cell 2: Load Train and Test Metadata
-Reads the training and test metadata files generated in the previous step.

-### Cell 3: Define Gradient Computation Functions
-Implements functions to compute gradient magnitude and orientation using image derivatives.

-### Cell 4: Extract Gradient Features
-Processes each image to compute gradient-based descriptors that capture edge strength, structural variation, and directional patterns.
+This notebook executes a structured sequence of steps to extract gradient-based image features:

+1. **Environment Setup and Data Loading**
+   The runtime environment is initialized, required libraries are imported, and training and test metadata are loaded.

+2. **Image Access and Preparation**
+   Preprocessed images are accessed using metadata references, ensuring consistent input data across all samples.

+3. **Gradient Computation**
+   Image gradients are computed using spatial derivatives to obtain:

+   * Gradient magnitude (edge strength)
+   * Gradient orientation (edge direction)

+4. **Feature Extraction**
+   Statistical descriptors are derived from gradient data to capture structural characteristics of each image.

+5. **Feature Table Construction**
+   Extracted features are combined with metadata to form structured feature tables for both training and test datasets.

+6. **Validation and Output Generation**
+   Feature tables are validated for consistency and completeness, then saved for downstream processing.

+---

+## Gradient Feature Definitions

 The following eight features are extracted:

-- **Mean Gradient Magnitude**
+* **Mean Gradient Magnitude**
   Represents the average strength of edges in the image.
-Higher values indicate stronger overall edge presence and more pronounced structural detail.

-- **Standard Deviation of Gradient Magnitude**
+* **Standard Deviation of Gradient Magnitude** Measures variability in edge strength across the image.
-  Measures variability in edge strength.
-High values suggest a mix of strong and weak edges, indicating complex textures or heterogeneous regions.

-- **Maximum Gradient Magnitude**
+* **Maximum Gradient Magnitude**
-  Captures the strongest edge response in the image.
-This reflects the presence of sharp transitions or highly defined boundaries.
+  Captures the strongest edge response.

-- **Gradient Entropy**
+* **Gradient Entropy**
   Quantifies the randomness or complexity of gradient magnitudes.
-Higher entropy indicates more diverse edge strengths, while lower entropy suggests more uniform structure.

-- **Edge Density**
+* **Edge Density**
   Represents the proportion of pixels classified as edges.
-This provides a measure of how densely edges are distributed across the image.

-- **Orientation Mean**
+* **Orientation Mean**
   Computes the average direction of gradients.
-This reflects dominant structural orientation within the image.

-- **Orientation Standard Deviation**
+* **Orientation Standard Deviation**
-  Measures the spread of gradient directions.
-Low values indicate consistent directional structure, while high values suggest more varied or chaotic orientations.
+  Measures variability in gradient directions.

-- **Orientation Entropy**
+* **Orientation Entropy**
-  Quantifies the randomness of gradient directions.
-Higher entropy indicates a wide variety of edge orientations, while lower entropy suggests more uniform directional patterns.
+  Quantifies the randomness of gradient orientations.

-### Cell 5: Build Feature Tables
-Constructs structured DataFrames containing metadata and extracted gradient features.

-### Cell 6: Validate Feature Tables
-Verifies:
-- Correct number of rows
-- Presence of all expected feature columns
-- Consistency between metadata and feature values

-### Cell 7: Save Gradient Feature CSV Files
-Writes training and test gradient feature tables to CSV files for downstream processing.
+---

 ## Notes and Design Choices

-- **Edge-focused representation:**
+* **Edge-focused representation:**
   Gradient features emphasize structural content such as edges and contours, which often differ between real and AI-generated images.

-- **Orientation analysis:**
+* **Orientation analysis:**
   Gradient direction statistics provide additional discriminatory information beyond magnitude alone.

-- **Entropy measures:**
+* **Entropy measures:**
   Entropy captures the complexity and variability of gradient distributions.

-- **Separation of feature groups:**
+* **Separation of feature groups:**
   Gradient features are computed independently to support modular design and easier analysis of feature contributions.

-## Files Produced

-- `train_gradient_features.csv` — Gradient features for training set
-- `test_gradient_features.csv` — Gradient features for test set
+---

 ## Role in the Overall Pipeline

 This notebook produces the first group of features used in the DIP feature vector.
 These features are later combined with spatial and frequency-domain features to form the complete input representation for classifier training.

+---

 ## Next Step

 ➡️ [04B Extract Spatial Features](04B_Extract_Spatial_Features.md)